Introduction

 Context-Aware Validation

 Environment variables are often copy-pasted incorrectly.
-Oracle reads the context around your key.
+Oracle reads the variable name AND the key prefix, then flags mismatches before they reach production.

 Security Architecture